Implement_Access_Control_in_auth-service#3 #18

 Reference: clevermicro/user-management#18

-Delete branch "Implement_Access_Control_in_auth-service#3"
+Delete Branch "Implement_Access_Control_in_auth-service#3"

 Deleting a branch is permanent.
 Although the deleted branch may continue to exist for a short time before it actually gets removed, it CANNOT be undone in most cases.
 Continue?